 Both Firefox and Brave allow you to synchronize your passwords with a password manager, open tabs and use bookmarks.
 With Firefox you sign in with your Firefox account to enable this sync to begin.

 On Brave you don’t create an account so the only choice you have is a one-click Sync process that basically gives you the option to import from all your other browsers, Firefox, Safari, and Chrome included.

 But to be fair, it did it in seconds which blew my mind.
 Gone are the days you have to reset all your stuff, so there is no excuse to now avoid swapping browsers because it is made so insanely easy for you.

-The other great thing I noticed about Brave was that it gives you details on everything and really easy access to this information because it is displayed for you on the Home Page.
+The other great thing I noticed about Brave was that it gives you details on everything, and it offers really easy access to this information because it is displayed for you on the Home Page.